gavingu2255-ai/WLM-Open-Source/README.md

 ---

-## 🧩 Core Dependency: The "Inner Physics" Engine

-**WLM (Wujie Language Model)** is a high-dimensional structural language.
-However, language is a **2D rendering**.
-To understand *why* WLM works, you must understand the **3D/4D physics** that generates it.

-> **Warning:** Using WLM without understanding **Inner Physics** is like using a UI without a Kernel.
-You might see the results, but you won't understand the mechanics of reality.

-[Read the Foundational Principles: Inner Physics →]https://github.com/gavingu2255-ai/Project-Inner-Physics

----

 ## ⚠️ Prerequisite — Inner Physics (Work in Progress)

-To fully understand the operating logic of WLM,
+To fully understand the operating logic of WLM as a human,
 **Inner Physics must be read first.**

 WLM is the **language layer** built on top of the deeper generative model described in *Inner Physics* —